 Many of us who grieve have trouble stopping the ugly thoughts, the flashbacks, the “What ifs”.
-Going to sleep at night when all we can think about is the pain of missing our child is a challenge!
+Going to sleep at night can be a challenge when all we can think about is the pain of missing our loved one.

 “Finally, brothers and sisters, whatever is true, whatever is noble, whatever is right, whatever is pure, whatever is lovely, whatever is admirable—if anything is excellent or praiseworthy—think about such things.”